forcellatofrancesco/Engine3D/README.md

 # Versions:
 >## V1.0.0
-* Create a solid by adding nodes and connections between them
+* Create a solid by adding nodes and connections between them.
-* Rotate a solid by X-axis, Y-axis, Z-axis
+* Rotate a solid by X-axis, Y-axis, Z-axis.
 * Display a solid by implementing the drawing functions.

 >## V1.0.1
-* Added  a project example using JavaFX
+* Added  a project example using JavaFX.
 * Change the location of the function ``makeCube(double size)``, now it is in the ``Solid`` class.

-Note: in order to run the ``Example`` you must import ``Engine.jar`` in the libraries.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzEwMzY1MDUsMTc4MzgxMDg4MiwtMT
-QzNjcwMDYxOCw4MjU4MjA5MDMsLTM5MDY0MjMxMiwtODQ1NDMw
-MTAsNTQ4NTI0OTk0LC0xNzg3MTQ3NzI3LC0xOTAzNjkwOTg3XX
-0=
+eyJoaXN0b3J5IjpbMTY2MDEyNjUxOCwxNzgzODEwODgyLC0xND
+M2NzAwNjE4LDgyNTgyMDkwMywtMzkwNjQyMzEyLC04NDU0MzAx
+MCw1NDg1MjQ5OTQsLTE3ODcxNDc3MjcsLTE5MDM2OTA5ODddfQ
+==
 -->